 - Invoke: Specify a custom function to invoke e.g. AWS Lambda

-    - Approval: Publish SNS topic for manual approval
+- Approval: Publish the SNS topic for manual approval

 For services like AWS CodeDeploy, CloudFormation, AWS Beanstalk, and AWS OpsWorks you can apply several deployment strategies.
-Each having its pros and cons.
+Each has its pros and cons.

 The cheat sheet below shows the types of deployments and shows how good they rank on these columns: impact, deploy time, zero downtime, rollback process, and deploy target.

 Domain 2: Configuration Management and Infrastructure as Code